-For starters, Mexico hasn’t been affected at the level Europe and Asia have.
+For starters, Mexico hasn’t been affected at the same level Europe and Asia have.
 The situation shouldn’t be taken lightly, but it hasn’t been deemed necessary to restrict flights or close tourist attractions like Italy has done.
 There were rumors about canceling the Feria de San Marcos in Aguascalientes, one of the most important fairs in the country, but authorities have denied that.
 There was even a petition in change.org requesting the cancellation of the event, but it seems it was not successful.

 However, there is one important thing to consider.
 Most tourists visiting Mexico come from the U.S. A few days ago, there was news about President Trump analyzing closing the Mexico-U.S. border to contain the disease.
 If the border were closed, then flight restrictions would follow suit.
 This would have a disastrous impact on the Mexican tourism industry.
 I hope it doesn’t happen.
 We’ll have to wait and see.

 Many people are scared to travel because of the news and wonder if they can cancel or postpone their trip, including Mexico.
 Airlines normally charge their customers for making changes to their itineraries, but they’re currently offering flexibility to either postpone their flights or change the destination without paying anything extra.

 However, we have to keep one thing in mind.
 This only applies to countries where a state of emergency was declared such as China, South Korea, Iran, and Italy.
 This is not the case for Mexico.
 Since no state of emergency has been declared, you will most likely have to pay to make any changes to your trip.
 Contact your airline and see what options there are in case you want to cancel.